paultschneider/Aut/README.md

 AutTest is set up as another target in the Xcode project for Aut.
 This setting and others are stored in Aut.xcodeproj/project.pbxproj.

-The project has build setting of "Installation Directory" to "@rpath".
+The project has a build setting of "Installation Directory" to "@rpath".
 This setting allows the library to be found when it is embedded in an application bundle.
 The application should have a build setting of "Runpath Search Paths" to "@loader_path/../Frameworks" and a "Copy Files" build phase to copy the library into the Frameworks section of its bundle.

 Aut uses a few C++11 features, like the `std::function` templates and the `std::chrono` classes for representing time.
 It should not be difficult to remove those features, assuming that an appropriate version of Boost is available to provide replacements for those features.